wigging/javascripts/README.md

 ## Examples

-Example code is located in the `examples` directory.
+Example code is located in the `js-projects` directory.
 Notes for the examples are listed below:

 - [Create a JavaScript Environment with Node](https://gavinw.me/notes/javascript/node.html)
 - [Fizz buzz in Javascript](https://gavinw.me/notes/javascript/fizzbuzz.html)